ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-Residue 6 has only phosphate and thus can not be used as a template.
-To prevent modeRNA from using it we need to delete residue 6 from chain D PDB file.
+Residue 6 in chain D has only phosphate and thus can not be used as a template.
+To prevent modeRNA from using it we need to delete residue 6.
 Leaving it in PDB file will lead to unwanted results.

-VMD commands to save chain C and chain D without residue 6:
+Execute the following VMD commands to save chain C and chain D without residue 6:
 ~~~
 mol new 6n4o.pdb
 set sel [atomselect top "chain C or (chain D and not resid 6)"]